qgolsteyn/Software/src/corner_kick/README.md

 yarn start
 ```

-A window should open with the application in development mode.
+You can view the application by visiting http://localhost:8080.

+### Debugging

+In VS Code, you can debug the application by clicking `Debug with Chrome` in the bottom bar of the IDE.

 ### Testing